 - Consumer staples or mandatory products and services

 - Companies that strategically increased shareholder value

-And then, as usual, Treasury bond ETFs went up as most stocks went down in 2008.
-A gold ETF also held it’s own.
+And then, U.S. Treasury bond and global bond ETFs went up as most stocks went down in 2008.
+A gold ETF also held it’s ground.

 While the companies and sectors may vary somewhat, similar themes tend to play out in bear markets making a few investments winners amidst the carnage for proactive investors.
 Knowing this can help investors lower risk while building wealth when stock markets are going both up and down.